loafey/master-thesis/Thesis/TODO/Major.md

   - [ ] Fig. 14: strange page break (only caption on p17)

 ## References
-- [ ] "Girard, J.-Y. (1972).
-Interprétation fonctionnelle et élimination
-  des coupures de l'arithmétique d'ordre supérieur.": Unclear what it is (A PhD thesis) and how to get it (university, link, etc.)

 - [ ] "Laurent, O. (2002).
 Etude de la polarisation en logique.": how to get? what is it?